-Founded, developed and designed by former DP World Tour professional and European Ryder Cup team member, Clive Clark, the course sits in between Lundin Golf Club and The Golf House Club at Elie along 1.5 miles of pristine coastline.
-Players enjoy magnificent sea views from 14 holes across Largo Bay and the famous Firth of Forth to Muirfield and the courses of East Lothian.
+A must-play on any St. Andrews golf trip, Dumbarnie Golf Course was created by former DP World Tour professional and European Ryder Cup team member, Clive Clark.
+The course sits along 1.5 miles of pristine coastline, with players enjoying magnificent sea views across Largo Bay and the famous Firth of Forth.

 Clark designed the course to inspire rather than intimidate players.
 With a variety of tees stretching from 5,300 to 7,600 from the “pro” tees, there is plenty of challenge and enjoyment in every weather condition and for any level of golfer.
 The fairways are generous and bordered by rough that isn’t too punishing for wayward drives affected by the constant wind.
 There is enough variety to ensure the course is memorable from the first outing and still fun to play on the 100th time.